Hassan Ali Khaire

-Hassan Ali Khaire (or alternatively transliterated as Hassan Ali Khayre, Xasan Cali Khayre, حسن علي خيري), in Wabxo Galguduud popularly known as Hassan Khaire, is a senior politician and is the former prime minister of Somalia.
-He was appointed on 23 February 2017 by Somalia President Mohamed Abdullahi Mohamed "Farmaajo" and resigned on Saturday July 25, 2020 after MPs passed a disputed vote of no confidence.
+Mohamed Hassan Ali Khaire (or alternatively transliterated as Hassan Ali Khayre; Xasan Cali Khayre; حسن علي خيري; also popularly known as Hassan Khaire; born April 15, 1968) is a former prime minister of Somalia.
+He was appointed on 23 February 2017 by President Mohamed Abdullahi Mohamed "Farmaajo" and resigned on 25 July 2020, after MPs passed a disputed vote of no confidence.

 Khaire is a former oil executive.
 He has been a regional director of the Norwegian Refugee Council charity and served as the director of the British oil company Soma Oil and Gas.